SoheilNikzad/codex/raakh-network/README.md

-# 📘 RAAKH Network – Full Setup Guide (Ultra Detailed, No Knowledge Assumed)
+# RAAKH Network – Complete Installation & Deployment Guide

-This document is **designed for absolute clarity**.
-Even if you have never set up a blockchain or Linux server before, you can follow every step here and fully deploy the RAAKH network—a Layer 2 blockchain built on Optimism's OP Stack.

-> No assumptions.
-Every command is explained.
-Every config is included.
+This guide explains how to install and run a local OP Stack based blockchain called **RAAKH Network**.
+It is written for developers and enthusiasts who want to recreate or extend the RAAKH Devnet without prior experience with Optimism, Docker, or Linux administration.
+Every command is included and no steps are assumed.

 ---

-# RAAKH Blockchain Network – Full Reproducible Setup (OP Stack Based)

-Welcome to the RAAKH network documentation.
-This guide walks you through the **exact steps** required to deploy a clone of the RAAKH L2 blockchain network on your own infrastructure using [Optimism's OP Stack](https://stack.optimism.io/).

-This repository provides:
-- The full configuration and genesis file of the RAAKH chain
-- A working OP Stack setup (`op-geth`, `op-node`, etc.)
-- A tested `install-raakh.sh` installer script
-- An nginx setup with SSL config for RPC endpoints
-- Deployment-ready `kurtosis.yml`, `network_params.yaml`, and helper scripts

----

 ## ⚙️ Requirements

-To follow this setup, you will need:

-- An Ubuntu 22.04+ server with **root** access
+- Ubuntu 22.04+ server with **root** access
-- A domain name (e.g. `rpc.raakh.net`) that points to your server
+- Domain pointing to your server (e.g. `rpc.raakh.net`)
 - Open ports: `443`, `80`, `8545`, `9545`, `30303`, `9001`
 - Installed tools:
   - `git`, `curl`